Infrastructure is inadequate to support the development

 Infrastructure changes should come before, or at least alongside, plans for new housing developments.
 There should be a master plan for the phased development of infrastructure (ideally including an A3 tunnel through Guildford, which would also help to alleviate the housing shortage as houses could be built over it).

 There is no gas pipeline to the area, and no mains drainage either.
-I’ve heard reports that Thames Water does not have the capacity to provide water to 2,000 new homes in the area.
+There are also reports that Thames Water does not have the capacity to provide water to 1,800 new homes in the area.

 Any development on Blackwell Farm and Manor Farm is on the wrong side of the A3, which forms a physical divide between the existing town and any new development.
 Any journey from the new development to the nearest school (in Park Barn) involves crossing over the A3 twice.
 Firstly over the bridge on the A31 (top of Farnham Road) and secondly back under at the Surrey Research Park.

 - A 1,800-home development would put pressure on existing public services (schools, as well as medical and dental practices) and it is unlikely that the revenue raised from the additional council taxes would be enough to pay for another school.